-If you are looking for work in 2018, much of your search will take place online.
+If you're looking for work in 2020, much of your search will take place online.
 This can be demoralizing at times as you encounter faceless ATS applications, tedious personality tests, and stiff competition.
 It is not all bad, however, as the online world also allows for greater access to opportunities, resources, and tools that you would not otherwise have heard of.
 The internet offers many avenues for enhancing your job-seeking experience and getting the best results from your applications.
 With this in mind, here are seven ways the internet can help you get the most out of your job search.

 There is one aspect of the job search that never changes: the need for a great CV.
 Your CV is your introduction to each potential employer, and making a good first impression is critical to your success.
 Recruiters and hiring managers see hundreds of CVs each day, so if your CV does not catch their eye you won’t be given a second chance.
 You need a CV that will stand out among the other applicants.

 Fortunately, writing a great CV has never been easier.
 The internet abounds with tips, guides, and advice for writing a CV that will clearly and effectively showcase your experience.
 For example, here are guides from VisualCV, MakeUseOf, and Mental Floss.